Wild in the Country: Reception

 The film received mixed to negative reviews from critics.
 Bosley Crowther of The New York Times wrote: "Nonsense, that's all it is—sheer nonsense—and Mr. Presley, who did appear to be improving as an actor in his last picture, is as callow as ever in this.
 The few times he sings are painful—at least they are to our ears—and his appearance is waxy and flabby.
 Elvis has retrogressed.
 So have Jerry Wald, the producer; Philip Dunne, the director; and, alas, Mr. Odets."

 Variety wrote: "Dramatically, there simply isn't substance, novelty or spring to this wobbly and artificial tale ...
 It is difficult to accept the character as a 'potential literary genius' and, for that matter, the lovely and sophisticated Miss Lange as a lonely, learned widow with surprisingly few male admirers but a penchant for resurrecting lost, young, boyish souls.
 It's a credit to both that they do as well as they do."

 Harrison's Reports graded the film as "Fair", calling the screenplay "unsophisticated but well-paced."

 Charles Stinson of the Los Angeles Times called the film a "fairly acceptable melodrama", crediting a "sharp and unpretentious script by Clifford Odets, who adapted it from a novel by J. R. Salamanca.
 But credit must also be given young Mr. Presley who, with every film, keeps on improving as a performer.
 'Wild in the Country' will take no prizes but it proved a lot better than this reviewer was steeling himself for."

 The Monthly Film Bulletin wrote, "In view of the generally murky photography, art direction and acting and Philip Dunne's soporific direction, the film's one rewarding feature—Hope Lange's sensitive and (wherever possible) intelligent playing of the psychiatrist-literary agent—is nothing short of a miracle.
 Presley gives an unassuming, sub-sub-Brando performance—even a likeable one in the hotel love scene: but one can't help feeling he was infinitely better off in every way prior to this misguided bid for class."

-Phil Dunne later wrote that the film "fell between two stools.
+Philip Dunne later wrote that the film "fell between two stools.
 Audiences who might have liked a Clifford Odets drama wouldn't buy Elvis and his songs; Elvis's fans were disappointed in a Presley picture which departed so radically from his usual song-and-sex comedy formula.
 On both factions his fine performance was tragically wasted."